igorkovalchuk/test-03-primefaces/README.md

   * looking how to remove the database name and password from source codes for Heroku deployment;
   * database configuration - using ServletContextListener instead of context.xml;
   * get the problem with the UTF white space in the provided documentation, like this one: create table group1 (id integer NOT NULL); create table group2 (id integer NOT NULL);
-  * having a strange local webapp runner local issue;
+  * having a strange local webapp runner local issue (Heroku);
-  * had a strange tomcat-dbcp class not found issue, so I need to set the scope = compile;
+  * had a strange tomcat-dbcp class not found issue, so I need to set the scope = compile (Heroku);

 LINKS: